 Do you and your partner respect each other’s boundaries without getting angry or making each other feel bad?

 As we’ve said, everyone has the right to set boundaries.
 You should always feel comfortable communicating your boundaries to your partner without being afraid of how they’ll react.
 Personal boundaries shouldn’t feel like castle walls during a siege.
 Once you have set boundaries, you shouldn’t feel like you have to actively defend or reiterate them to have them be respected by your partner, and vice versa.
 In a healthy relationship, both people want their partner to feel happy, respected and comfortable and they use knowledge of each other’s boundaries to help them understand how to keep the relationship happy and healthy.
 Using pressure, making you feel guilty, or arguing with you about whether your boundaries are reasonable is not respectful or healthy.
 If you don’t feel comfortable or safe setting boundaries, or your boundaries are not being respected by your partner, that can be a red flag for unhealthy or abusive dynamics in the relationship.
-Learn more about red flags for abuse here.
+Learn more about setting boundaries in a relationship on our loveisrespect website.

 If you answered “yes” to all of these questions, congratulations!
 It sounds like there are healthy boundaries in your relationship.
 If you answered “no” to one or more questions, this could be an indication that you and your partner might want to work on creating more boundaries in your relationship, or that you might want to assess for red flags for unhealthy or abusive dynamics in the relationship.